-If there were ways to increase your campaign’s chances of success, wouldn’t you want to know them?
+If there were ways to increase your capital campaign’s chances of success, wouldn’t you want to know them?

 Well, we’re here to tell you there are ways you can keep your campaign on the right track.
 We have nine best practices to help you with your capital campaign.